 You may revise and resubmit previously rejected applications.
 Submissions are subject to the application requirements and review criteria of this competition.

-If NEH has previously made an award in support of your project, you may submit an application for a new or subsequent stage of the project, which NEH will assess using the same criteria as other applications in this competition.
+If NEH has previously made an award in support of your project, you may apply for a new or subsequent stage of the project, which NEH will assess using the review criteria of the current competition.